brnonm/Scaffolder/README.md

             Change the values “your settings” to your own server definitions.

-    13. Generate new key
+   8. Generate new key

             $php artisan key:generate

-    14. Start homestead.
+   9. Start homestead.
 At the homestead folder run

 	        $vagrant up

             If the following error occurs: "Check your Homestead.yaml file, the path to your private key does not exist." run the following command and try again vagrant up
         $ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

-    15. Go to your browser and go to the following url
+   10. Go to your browser and go to the following url

             * scaffolder.local

-    16. Now you need create a creadential to login, and enjoy it!
+   1. Now you need create a creadential to login, and enjoy it!

+### Notes:
+    * You need to change php.ini in order to use bigger a database.
+        ex: max_input_vars: from 1000 to 10000

-####Images from Project.
+### Images from Project.

   <a href="https://imgur.com/3fwqKwP"><img src="https://i.imgur.com/3fwqKwP.png" title="source: imgur.com" /></a>